English Online Dictionary. What means ghost? What does ghost mean?

 - (video games) An opponent in a racing game that follows a previously recorded route, allowing players to compete against previous best times.

-- Someone whose identity cannot be established because there are no records of him/her.
+- Someone whose identity cannot be established because there are no records of such a person.
 (Can we verify(+) this sense?)

 - (quantum mechanics) An unphysical state in a gauge theory.